iXorr/random_meals/README.md

 2) Browse folder "/app" and execute command "npm install" to pull required node_modules;
 3) Use web-server with supporting MySQL.
 In folder "/db" is dump for new database.
 Create it;
 4) In file "/app/index.js" is code part called "DB CONNECT".
 Change configurate;
-5) Launch web-server and execure command "npm start" when you are in folder "/app".
+5) Launch web-server and execute command "npm start" when you are in folder "/app".